Kinesis Data Streams vs SQS – Streaming vs Queuing

 4. Setup an Auto Scaling group of EC2 syslogd servers, store the logs on S3 use EMR to apply heuristics on the logs (EMR is for batch analysis)

-2. SQS FIFO Queue
+2. SQS Long Polling

-3. Kinesis Data Streams
+3. Use Kinesis Data Streams with 1 MB record limit

 References